MetincTrust

 What this assessment indicates

-As a developer, deployer on a high-risk production, your self-attested readiness is "Needs remediation" (60/100).
+As a developer, deployer on a high-risk production, your self-attested readiness is "Needs remediation" (59/100).
 You are strongest in govern — organizational ai risk governance; the most material gap is in measure — tevv, metrics & trustworthiness evaluation.
+A foundational gap currently caps your score at 59.

 Strongest function